 From Eadweard Muybridge's 19th-century photographic studies of animal locomotion to Richard Misrach's contemporary chromogenic prints, this exhibition spans the history of photography.
 Alfred Stieglitz, Edward Curtis, Ansel Adams, Dorothea Lange, Diane Arbus, Richard Avedon and many other celebrated photographers are included in this exhibition.

-- Light levels in the galleries will not exceed 15 foot candles.
+- Light levels in the galleries will not exceed 15 foot candles (10 fc for photography and works on paper).
 No lights are permitted during non-exhibition hours.
 Direct daylight and fluorescent lighting are prohibited.